Slackow/PackScript/README.md

 ## Simplicity
 The entire language adds very few constructs (see below) that are relatively simple to understand.
-These constructs give you the power to add commands to functions, generate any other kind of file (especially JSON) easily.
+These constructs give you the power to add commands to functions, and generate any other kind of file (especially JSON) easily.

 # Syntax Highlighting
 There is an associated syntax highlighter for VSCode with this project.